New Jaguar Type 00 stirs up more hype by shutting down the streets of Paris

 “Similarly, that stance, the large-profile wheels, the beautiful fastback profile from the A-pillar down to the rear of the vehicle… you will see it.”

-Jaguar is yet to give any information on the technical aspects of the concept, including where the battery is positioned in such a low-slung car, given that the production GT will take on a similar profile.
-That model will be built on the new Jaguar Electric Architecture (JEA), which will also underpin a further two models by the end of 2028, expected to be a large SUV and a luxury saloon.
+The road-going, as-yet-unnamed model will be built on the new Jaguar Electric Architecture (JEA), which will also underpin a further two models by the end of 2028, expected to be a large SUV and a luxury saloon.

-The GT will cost around £125,000, and Jaguar is aiming for a range figure of 478 miles and a charging speed that could add 200 miles in 15 minutes.
 The brand has also reaffirmed that despite the slow uptake for electric cars, there will be no turning back to hybrids or petrol engines in its future models.
+Rawdon Glover made that very clear to Auto Express recently, saying: "No, we won't be putting a plug-in hybrid in that lovely long bonnet.”

-How rebrand got the whole world talking
+How Jaguar’s rebrand got the whole world talking

-The strength of negativity may have surprised the company, but Rawdon Glover told Auto Express that nothing has changed his resolve.
+The strength of negativity may have surprised the company, but Glover told us that nothing has changed his resolve.
 “Transformation is never straightforward, and we know that Jaguar is a brand that’s loved for its heritage and respected for its heritage,” he said.
 “But the reality is that that love of our heritage has not led to people buying our vehicles in sufficient numbers.
 So the need for change is very, very clear.

 “What we wanted to do was to get the world’s attention that Jaguar was changing, and in that context, we’ve done exactly that,” he continued, highlighting that the brand has recorded more than 170 million interactions with its social media activity.
 “There are only 2.5 million luxury car customers on the planet, so the vast majority of those people commenting about and talking about it probably won’t be those people who purchase either our vehicle or another luxury vehicle.